top of page

 The counter for Da' Vinattieri.

-Now, before you go there and send me a message on BlueSky and ultimately end up following the account, I will say that if you end up in front of Da' Vinattieri and you're like, "This is the place?
+Now, before you go there and send me a message, I will say that if you end up in front of Da' Vinattieri and you're like, "This is the place?
 This?"
 I totally get that.

 As you might be able to see from the photo (I'll explain it either way, don't worry), its a small counter with a few bowls of toppings and creams (like pistacchio cream or radicchio cream), deli meats, some greenery, and a stack of bread (or, schiaciatta (pronounced skee-ah-cha-tah), the only bread used for sandwiches in Florence).